ca098/suade_analytics/README.md

 ## Info
 Due to the time constraints of this challenge (24 hrs) I had some challenges with the structure of the application.
 This app is loading the .csv files into memory and directly querying the files using python and some SQL queries brought in from the __pandasql__ python package.

 This __IS NOT__ an optimal solution by any means.
-If i had more time, I would read these .csv files into a MySQL database (preferably through Amazon RDS using an EC2 instance) then parse the data with actual SQL queries.
-An actual RDMS would help this data parsing immensely.
+If I had more time, I would read these .csv files into a MySQL database (preferably through Amazon RDS using an EC2 instance) then parse the data with actual SQL queries.
+An actual RDMS would help with parsing this data immensely.

 ## Build
 To build, Create a __VM__ using Python __3.9__ import requirements from